scikit-learn-contrib/hiclass/docs/source/get_started/local_classifier.rst

 Local Hierarchical Classifier
 =============================

 A :literal:`local hierarchical classifier` is a supervised machine learning model, where the output of the classification algorithm is defined over a pre-established hierarchical class taxonomy.
-In HiClass, there are 3 main approaches for local hierarchical classification, i.e., the most common design patterns for local hierarchical classification identified in the literature [1]_, which are the `LocalClassifierPerNode <TODO>`_, `LocalClassifierPerParentNode <TODO>`_ and `LocalClassifierPerLevel <TODO>`_.
+In HiClass, there are 3 main approaches for local hierarchical classification, i.e., the most common design patterns for local hierarchical classification identified in the literature [1]_, which are the :ref:`local-classifier-per-node-overview`, `LocalClassifierPerParentNode <TODO>`_ and `LocalClassifierPerLevel <TODO>`_.
 Similar to classifiers in scikit-learn, a hierarchical classifier from HiClass can be used as a building block of a machine learning pipeline.

 In this example, we will be using the :literal:`LocalClassifierPerNode` along with the :literal:`RandomForestClassifier` from scikit-learn, but you can click on the other tabs to see how the code changes for the :literal:`LocalClassifierPerParentNode` and :literal:`LocalClassifierPerLevel`: